-Cruise ship illness or injury claims
+Cruise ship injury or illness compensation claims

 Research suggests that is not uncommon for large numbers of passengers to be affected by illness or food poisoning on a cruise ship.
 These outbreaks are a common cause of holiday illness claims.